openvinotoolkit/openvino_tensorflow/examples/README.md

 $ git clone https://github.com/openvinotoolkit/openvino_tensorflow.git
 ```

-Download Inception v3 model.
-The TensorFlow [`GraphDef`](https://stackoverflow.com/questions/47059848/difference-between-tensorflows-graph-and-graphdef) which contains the model definition and weights is not packaged in the repo because of its size.
-So, you must first download the file to the `data` directory in your cloned repo of `openvino_tensorflow` and extract the file:
+TensorFlow's [`GraphDef`](https://stackoverflow.com/questions/47059848/difference-between-tensorflows-graph-and-graphdef) which contains the model definition and weights is not packaged in the repo because of its size.
+So, download the model to the `data` directory in your `cloned repo of openvino_tensorflow` and extract the file:

 ```bash
 $ curl -L "https://storage.googleapis.com/download.tensorflow.org/models/inception_v3_2016_08_28_frozen.pb.tar.gz" |